elthrasher/cdk-dynamo-lambda-loader/README.md

 # CDK Dynamo with Data Generation

-Create a Dynamo table with CDK and load it with [faker](https://github.com/marak/Faker.js/) and a custom AWS resource.
+Create a Dynamo table with CDK and load it with [faker](https://github.com/marak/Faker.js/) and a Lambda function.

-Read more about it on [dev.to](https://dev.to/elthrasher/exploring-aws-cdk-loading-dynamodb-with-custom-resources-jlf).
+Read more about it on [dev.to](https://dev.to/elthrasher/exploring-aws-cdk-a-million-a-minute-dynamodb-and-providerframework-e92).

 ## Useful commands